Cacti/spine/README.md

 # Spine: a poller for Cacti
 ---------------------------
-Spine is a high speed poller replacement for cmd.php.
-It is almost 100% compatible with the legacy cmd.php processor and provides much more flexibility, speed and concurrency than cmd.php.
+Spine is a high speed poller replacement for `cmd.php`.
+It is almost 100% compatible with the legacy cmd.php processor and provides much more flexibility, speed and concurrency than `cmd.php`.

 Make sure that you have the proper development environment to compile Spine.
 This includes compilers, header files and things such as libtool.
 If you have questions please consult the forums and/or online documentation.

 ## Unix Installation

 These instructions assume the default install location for spine of `/usr/local/spine`.
 If you choose to use another prefix, make sure you update the commands as required for that new path.

 To compile and install Spine using MySQL versions 5.5 or higher